If These Walls Could Talk: The Story of Timaru’s Trades Hall Societies Clyde Carr Memorial Hall

 A New Home for the Movement

 By the late 1960s, the old Sophia Street hall had served its generation.
-Timaru’s labour movement was ready for a new home — one that reflected the modern optimism of the time.
-By 1969 the earlier building was sold to help fund the new hall on North Street, its site eventually absorbed by later commercial development.
+Timaru’s labour movement was ready for a new home.
+By 1969, the earlier building was sold to help fund the new hall on North Street, its site eventually absorbed by later commercial development.

 On 14 June 1969, the Timaru Trades Hall Society (Inc.) officially opened the Clyde Carr Memorial Hall at 52 North Street.

-The ceremony was led by Norman Kirk, Leader of the Opposition — who would become Prime Minister just four years later.
+The ceremony was led by Norman Kirk, who became Prime Minister four years later.

 The $14,000 project was the result of immense local collaboration.
 The building was designed by J. W. Maunsell of Maunsell and Partner, built by Timaru Builders Ltd., and managed by a team led by R. G. Blackham and G. E. Tregenza, who oversaw the land purchase, plans, and construction.
 Even the furnishings were proudly local: D. R. Dowell Ltd supplied the office furniture, Hardie & McKay handled the electrical work, and Butterfields laid the carpets.